First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 The most common jobs for boys (blokes in Australia) in cities:

-- All sort of construction jobs (residential, commerce, scaffolding, demolition etc.)
+- All sorts of construction jobs (residential, commercial, scaffolding, demolition, etc.)

-- All sort of Mechanic (cars, bikes etc.)
+- All sorts of mechanics (cars, bikes, etc.)

 - Warehouse labourer